-I’ve learned a lot about Mexican recipes from two of our friends, Jonas and Julia, both of whom are from Mexico.
+I’ve learned a lot about Mexican recipes from two of our friends, Jonas and Julia, who are from Mexico.
 They own and operate two Mexican restaurants where they make everything from scratch—from their salsas to their mole, which involves hours of cooking.

 It’s funny, but I was never a big fan of Mexican cuisine until I had the pleasure of enjoying some authentic Mexican food.
 Now, I’m pretty much hooked.
 In fact, I’ve turned several Mexican dishes into low-carb recipes and diabetic-friendly recipes.